At-Home Workout Gear You Can Make

 Looking to get fit from home?
 If so, there's no need to buy a single thing when you can transform common household items into workout gear.

 Many people are looking to get fit from home these days.
-But no one wants to shell out big bucks on exercise equipment.
+But fewer people want to buy expensive workout gear and exercise equipment.

 The good news is there’s no need to buy a single thing when you can transform common household items into workout gear.
 Here’s how to easily make your own at-home exercise equipment.